isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 Common Softwire46 Options
 -------------------------

-Softwire46 options are involved in IPv4 over IPv6 provisioning by means of tunneling or translation as specified in `RFC
+Softwire46 options are involved in IPv4-over-IPv6 provisioning by means of tunneling or translation, as specified in `RFC
 7598 <https://tools.ietf.org/html/rfc7598>`__.
 The following sections
 provide configuration examples of these options.